ahmed-khalil-hafsi/P2CLPFD/README.md

 The main predicate in the program is `global_allocate_with_constraints/2`.
 Here is how you can use it:

-`?- global_allocate_with_constraints(Allocation, MinCost).`
+`?- global_allocate_with_constraints(Allocation, MaxCost).`

 - `Allocation` is a list of quantities to be allocated to each supplier for each part.
-- `MinCost` is the maximum allowed total cost.
-The program will find solutions where total cost is less than or equal to MinCost.
+- `MaxCost` is the maximum allowed total cost.
+The program will find solutions where total cost is less than or equal to MaxCost.

 Here's an example query: